 Configuring Scan Targets

-Scan Targets are the web and perimeter servers that you would like to scan using Acunetix OVS.
-These will need to be configured in Acunetix OVS before they can be scanned.
+Scan Targets are the web and perimeter servers that you would like to scan using Acunetix Online.
+These will need to be configured in Acunetix Online before they can be scanned.
 Once configured, a scan target can be scanned repeatedly.

 There are two types of Scan Targets that you can configure: